 I think this is probably where you save the most time by just aligning to realistic market expectations.
 The first round of tenders is not completely off.
 If you want us to basically give you those benchmarks, what we obviously need is a clean port of origin and a clean port of destination.
 A clear indication of which equipment time we're talking about, and what kind of THC methodology you want to have.
 Then obviously the values we give you are comparable to the bids you will get.

 We can do that.
 We populate all kinds of Excel formats if necessary.
 We usually need roughly one week as a turnaround time.
 It also helps to consult as basically in good time, and not like a day before you want to send and it out, but yeah.

 That's in general what we can do for you, and we try obviously our best to do that as fast as we can.
 The cleaner the dataset we get faster it goes.

-Michael: It's maximum a week what we need, so you can really feed it into your tender structure because usually you also have some time in between the rounds to cover these things, and then you will directly get the necessary market levels fitting into your own tender environment.
+Michael: It's a maximum of a week that we need, so you can really feed it into your tender structure because usually you also have some time in between the rounds to cover these things, and then you will directly get the necessary market levels fitting into your own tender environment.

-Also adjust it to your own tender methodology so that you get just a perfect spoon‑fed delivery of the necessary market data and transparency to populate your tender and then to run it very efficiently.
-That's, of course the goal to say of everybody to run smooth and efficient tenders in a very fast way.
+Also, adjust it to your own tender methodology so that you get just a perfect spoon‑fed delivery of the necessary market data and transparency to populate your tender and then run it very efficiently.
+That's, of course, the goal to say of everybody to run smooth and efficient tenders in a very fast way.